JaredIng87/note-taker/README.md

   In this app, the user can write and save notes.
 The user can the recall the notes by clicking on the desired note from the list

-  todo: debug save to show new note in list
+  todo: debug save to show new note in list.
+New notes save to database, but will not appear on screen until app is restarted

   ## Table of Contents